Sally Keely

 The Ghost Forest: Racists, Radicals, and Real Estate in the California Redwoods by Greg King [Forest Walks & Talks, Jan-Mar]

-Born of Fire and Rain [Forest Walks & Talks, Oct-Dec] [H]
+Born of Fire and Rain by M. L. Herring [Forest Walks & Talks, July-Sep] [H]

 The Final Forest: Big Trees, Forks, and the Pacific Northwest by William Dietrich [Forest Walks & Talks, Jan-Mar] [A]